Generalization Bounds: Perspectives from Information Theory and PAC-Bayes: Bibliographic Remarks and Additional Perspectives

 We conclude this chapter by mentioning works on average generalization bounds that we did not cover in detail. \citet{alabdulmohsin-20a} considered a notion of uniform generalization over all possible parametric loss functions, and showed that this is equivalent to~$\TV(\jointdistro,\productdistro)$, termed the ‘‘variational information.'' \citet{hafezkolahi-20a} discussed methods of tightening information-theoretic generalization bounds through the techniques of conditioning and processing, based on a graphical model perspective.
-Many approaches, such as samplewise bounds and chaining, can be expressed through this framework. \citet{aminian-20a} obtained bounds in terms of the Jensen-Shannon divergence, which can be seen as a symmetrized version of the relative entropy. \citet{modak-21a} derived variants of the results of~\citet{xu-17a} in terms of the R\'enyi divergence of orders~$\alpha\in(0,1)$, which can potentially be tighter for some settings. \citet{aminian-21a} considered bounds on higher moments of the generalization error, providing bounds in terms of mutual information and other information measures, based on for instance the~$\chi^2$ divergence. \citet{raginsky-21a} provided a comprehensive discussion of bounds in terms of information-theoretic stability, while~\citet{sefidgaran-22a} used tools from rate-distortion theory. \citet{esposito-22a} derived a result that allows them to derive both generalization bounds and transportation-cost inequalities, and used this framework to obtain new bounds in terms of arbitrary divergence measure and recover known bounds in terms of, e.g., the mutual information.
+Many approaches, such as samplewise bounds and chaining, can be expressed through this framework. \citet{aminian-20a} obtained bounds in terms of the Jensen-Shannon divergence, which can be seen as a symmetrized version of the relative entropy. \citet{modak-21a} derived variants of the results of~\citet{xu-17a} in terms of the R\'enyi divergence of orders~$\alpha\in(0,1)$, which can potentially be tighter for some settings. \citet{aminian-21a} considered bounds on higher moments of the generalization error, providing bounds in terms of mutual information and other information measures, based on for instance the~$\chi^2$ divergence. \citet{raginsky-21a} provided a comprehensive discussion of bounds in terms of information-theoretic stability, while~\citet{sefidgaran-22a} used tools from rate-distortion theory. \citet{esposito-22a} derived a result that allows them to derive both generalization bounds and transportation-cost inequalities, and used this framework to obtain new bounds in terms of arbitrary divergence measure and recover known bounds in terms of, \eg, the mutual information. \citet{wongso-22a,wongso-23a} considered the \emph{sliced} mutual information, based on one-dimensional random projections, and established connections to generalization both theoretically and empirically. \citet{chu-23a} provide a unified approach to deriving information-theoretic bounds via a change of measure and Young's inequality.
+By incorporating other techniques, such as symmetrization and chaining, they obtain new bounds and recover several existing ones.
 Finally, \citet{xu-22a,hafezkolahi-21a} derived bounds for the minimum excess risk in Bayesian learning, while~\citet{hafezkolahi-23a} derived information-theoretic bounds for the minimax excess risk and~\citet{dogan-21a} derived lower bounds on the expected excess risk.